 TAKE A MOMENT TO RELAX

 Carve out some time at the end of the day for a relaxing activity.
-These simple activities can be done independently or with you and give your little one a quiet moment within their day.
+Try some of these calm down activities with your child:

 Teaching your child relaxation strategies not only helps them with negative feelings (worried, sad, angry, etc) when they arise, but also helps to calm a busy body.
 Here are some tips: